On this Page

 Mentorship & Individualized Study

 After each residency, students return to their homes and stay hard at work, devoting at least 25 hours a week to their studies.
 They remain in close consultation with their faculty advisor through email, phone, or video conference.
-Through this structure, students are able to develop their professional practices within their communities and integrate new research methods into their work.
+Through this structure, students can develop their professional practices within their communities and integrate new research methods into their work.

 Students deepen their artistic vision, enhance their understanding of the evolving discipline of design, and hone their craft.
 This merging of creative practice with critical inquiry is a key component of the program.